ArchitectsEvolutionZone/MonitorMe/2.ArchitectureVisualization/Infrastructure.md

 * the services required to deliver alerts on the (CMS) and Mobile App
 * web server for the Website and Mobile App (backend for the Mobile App)

-## MonitorMe infrastructure part delivered by StayHealty,Inc
+## MonitorMe infrastructure part delivered by StayHealthy,Inc
 - The vital sign devices can be provided by StayHealthy, Inc or a set of specifications or vendors can be provided
 - Device Gateway
 - Consolidated Monitoring Screens